hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 * `-t`: The IP data file (this is the only REQUIRED parameter for MACS)
 * `-c`: The control or mock data file
-* `-f`: format of input file; Default is "AUTO" which will allow MACS to decide the format automatically.
+* `-f`: format of input file; Default is "AUTO", which will allow MACS to decide the format automatically.
-* `-g`: mappable genome size which is defined as the genome size which can be sequenced; some precompiled values provided.
+* `-g`: mappable genome size, which is defined as the genome size that can be sequenced; some precompiled values provided.

 **Output arguments**